 Some of the specific "physical" projects, with a lasting legacy, which we have been involved in are recorded here...

-2021 marks the 100-year anniversary of the founding of York Rotary.
-To mark this historic milestone, as a gift to the City of York, Rotary are funding the restoration of the 18th century sundial on College Green.
-More details coming soon!
+2021 saw the 100-year anniversary of the founding of York Rotary.
+To mark this historic milestone, as a gift to the City of York, Rotary members funded the restoration of the 18th century sundial on College Green.

 Family Tree Planting Partnership 2019

 This "Centenary" project was a partnership led by, and administered by, York Rotary.

 It offered to plant a tree at no cost to the parents of every child born in York in 2018/19.
 Over 1,100 have been registered and trees planted on a site off Haxby Road, York.

 To commemorate the centenary of the formation of Rotary in Chicago on 23rd February 1905, the three York Rotary Clubs developed, administered and managed the York Rotary Family Tree-Planting Partnership 2005.

 The parents of every child born in York in 2005 were offered the opportunity to have a tree planted to mark the birth of their baby.
 This was done without any cost to the parents because of the generosity of the group of partners who cooperated to support the Rotary project.